Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 		@Step("the spacecraft is undocked")
 		public void undock() {
-			... publish a message to simulate undocking
+			... change state to simulate undocking and publish a message }
-		}
 	}